 Server Backup (LOW.MS)

-- Backup completes automatically and is stored in your account
+- The backup completes automatically and is stored on your account – no further action needed.

 Server Backup (Manual)